-The procedure described uses either Cygwin, MSYS or MSYS2 as a build environment.
-You run the bash shell in Cygwin/MSYS/MSYS2 and use the gnu configure/make etc to do the build.
-The emulator C-source code is, however, mostly compiled with Microsoft Visual C++TM, producing a native Windows binary.
+The procedure described uses WSL as a build environment.
+You run the bash shell in WSL and use the gnu configure/ make etc to do the build.
+The emulator C-source code is, however, mostly compiled with Microsoft Visual $C++^{TM}$, producing a native Windows binary.
 This is the same procedure as we use to build the pre-built binaries.
 Why we use VC++ and not gcc is explained further in the FAQ section.